JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **When blue whales are first born, they gain as much as 200 pounds a day while they are calves**.
+And here is a just a random fact -  **Pitcher Darold Knowles once pitched all seven games of one World Series**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)